fledge-iot/fledge/docs/glossary.rst

     Datapoint
         A datapoint is a container for data, each datapoint represents a value that is known about an asset and has a name for that value and the value itself.
 Values may be one of many types; simpler scalar values, alpha numeric strings, arrays of scalar values, images, arbitrary binary objects or a collection of datapoints.

+    Filter
+        A combination of a :term:`Filter Plugin<Filter Plugin>` and the configuration that makes that filter perform the processing that is required of it.

     Filter Plugin
         A filter plugin is a :term:`plugin<Plugin>` that implements an operation on one or more :term:`reading<Reading>` as it passes through the Fledge system.
 This processing may add, remove or augment the data as it passes through Fledge.
 Filters are arrange as linear :term:`pipelines<Pipeline>` in either the :term:`south service<South Service>` as data is ingested into Fledge or the :term:`north services<North Service>` and :term:`tasks<Task>` as data is passed upstream to the systems that receive data from Fledge.